-The Théodore Ott Prize, founded in accordance with the will of the physician Théodore Ott (1909-1991), Professor of Neurology in Lausanne, is awarded every five years since 1997 to scientists for their outstanding work in basic research in neurology.
+The Théodore Ott Prize, founded in accordance with the will of the physician Théodore Ott (1909-1991), Professor of Neurology in Lausanne, is awarded every five years since 1997 to scientists for outstanding work in basic research in neurology.

-Eligible for the Prize are well-established researchers or research groups with remarkable scientific achievements, international recognition and a proven track record in the field of basic research in neurology.
-The awarded research must be of excellent quality, original, innovative and topical.
-According to the founders’ will, preference is given to Swiss researchers and research groups or to researchers having been working in Swiss institutions of higher education for a significant amount of time.
+Eligible for the Prize are well-established researchers or research groups with remarkable scientific achievements and a proven track record in the field of basic research in neurology.
+The research work must be of excellent quality, original, innovative and topical.
+According to the founder’s will, preference is given to Swiss researchers and research groups or to researchers having been working in Swiss institutions of higher education for a significant amount of time.

-Applications, written in English, may be submitted by a third person or by an academic institution.
-All applications must be registered online.
+Nominations, written in English, may be submitted by a third person or by an academic institution.
+All nominations must be registered online.

-The next call for applications is planned in 2026.
+The next call for nominations is planned in 2026.

 Théodore Ott Prize laureate 2022

-The Théodore Ott Prize 2022 has been awarded to Prof. Burkhard Becher of the University of Zurich.
+The Théodore Ott Prize 2022 has been awarded to Prof. Burkhard Becher, University of Zurich.
 More information in the media release of 13 January 2022.